-- 29. Salaries in the pay bands at paragraphs 22 and 23 are subject to any general increase agreed at the JNC for Chief Officers, and in the case of the Chief Executive, the JNC for Chief Executives.
-The last pay increase for the Chief Executive and Chief Officers had been effective from 1 April 2008, but a 2% pay increase from 1 January 2015 was agreed for Chief Officers earning less than £100,000 p.a.
-The new salaries are included in the table above.
-Those marked with an asterisk(\) remain unchanged from the April 2008 rates. - 30.
+- 29. Salaries in the pay bands at paragraphs 27 and 28 are subject to any general increase agreed at the JNC for Chief Officers, and in the case of the Chief Executive, the JNC for Chief Executives.
+A pay increase for the Chief Executive and Chief Officers of 1% applies from 1 April 2017.
+The new salaries are included in the table above. - 30.
 General increases for other employees are mainly determined by the National Joint Council, although different national bargaining arrangements are in place for a small number of occupational groups such as craft trades, youth & community workers and educational psychologists. - 31.
-It is a recommendation of the DCLG that Full Council should be offered the opportunity to vote before a salary of £100,000 or more is offered in respect of a new appointment.
+It is a recommendation of the DCLG1 that Full Council should be offered the opportunity to vote before a salary of £100,000 or more is offered in respect of a new appointment.
 In Gateshead, all new appointments to chief officer posts are made in accordance with the pay bands identified within this statement, which includes those in excess of £100,000.
-Any proposed variation to the application of this policy in this regard will be reported to Full Council.
+Any proposed variation to the application of this policy in this regard (or of the Recruitment and Retention Policy) will be reported to Full Council.
 Of those Chief Officer posts whose salary exceeds £100,000 the following arrangements apply under the Council's Constitution: the appointment of the Chief Executive is approved by Full Council, while Strategic Directors are appointed by the Council's Special Appointments Committee.